Moorcroft Lab Fall 2014

 Takeshi Ise, Associate Professor, Graduate School of Simulation Studies at University of Hyogo, Japan and Research Scientist, Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
 Research topics include terrestrial ecosystem modeling (carbon cycling in vegetation and soil) and climate change simulation with large-scale geospatial data.

-Daniel Lipsitt, Software Consultant, Type A Machines
+Daniel Lipsitt, Head of Software Engineering, Type A Machines